Schools as a Hub for Health

 Project coordinators saw strengths in what the schools were already doing to address community needs, like providing dental sealants and offering healthier concessions options.
 The hub creates a space where schools can learn what other schools are doing, and coalition members can provide resources to help school districts overcome barriers preventing them from replicating other districts' programs.

 The Athens Creating Healthy Communities Coalition is made up of around 20 key community partners and an additional 10-15 associated organizations.
 The coalition works to make "the healthy choice the easy choice" by creating policy, system, and environmental changes to eliminate tobacco use and increase access to healthy food and opportunities for physical activity.

-The coalition was created by the Athens City-County Health Department through an Ohio Department of Health cardiovascular grant in 2001 and continues to be funded by the Creating Healthy Communities grant, through the Ohio Department of Health.
+The coalition was created by the Athens City-County Health Department through an Ohio Department of Health cardiovascular grant in 2001 and continues to be funded by the department's Creating Healthy Communities grant.

 The five school districts offer programs such as:

 - Athens County Children Services (ACCS) School Outreach Caseworkers

 - Dental sealants